Word Up! (song): Music video

 The shooting for the music video started in early February 2014.
 The band posted an exclusive picture from the video on February 25, 2014.
-The video was first shown on the Chart Show TV on February 28, 2014 and was posted on Vevo on March 3, 2014.
+The video was first shown on Chart Show TV on February 28, 2014, and was posted on Vevo on March 3, 2014.
 It features celebrity cameos from Nick Grimshaw, Louie Spence, Louis Smith, Arlene Phillips, Melanie C and Chris Barrie.

 The video starts off with the band in a changing room of a gym.
 As they walk out of the changing room, Jade tries to pick up a barbell pretending that she cannot lift it but then she lifts it up and walks away carrying it.
 Perrie then walks along four women who are working out while Jade is on a stationary bicycle among three other women, following the instructions of a trainer.
 With the bicycle, Jade starts going forward with the rest following her at the back.

 The scene then switches to a court with the band exercising and dancing the same time along with other people while singing the chorus of the song.
 Afterwards, Leigh-Anne is stood in front of some athletes with one using her as a barbell at the end of her part.
 Jesy continues with her part while dancing in front of two men working out on treadmills and fall off them after some time.
-During the chorus, the scene changes again to the court with the owner (Barrie, who had previously played leisure centre manager Gordon Brittas in BBC sitcom The Brittas Empire) of the gym seeing the girls and the rest dancing and runs upset out of his office.
+During the chorus, the scene changes again to the court with the manager (Barrie, who had previously played leisure centre manager Gordon Brittas in BBC sitcom The Brittas Empire) of the gym seeing the girls and the rest dancing and runs upset out of his office.
 As he is going down to the court, he sees the athletes in the swimming pool shaping out the title of the song.
 When he reaches the court, he starts dancing with them.